datacarpentry/datacarpentry.github.io/_posts/2017-02-24-run-a-workshop-this-spring.md

 ---
 Did you know that 95% of Data Carpentry learners are first-timers?
 As a community we’ve impacted hundreds of learners around the globe, and 93% of our learners told us that their level of data management and analysis skills were higher because of our workshops!

 We’re doing very well as a community, so let’s keep up the good work.
-We want to encourage you to either [request a workshop](http://www.datacarpentry.org/workshops-host/), or run a [self-organized workshop](http://www.datacarpentry.org/self-organized-workshops/) this Spring (March-May).
+We want to encourage you to either [request a workshop](http://www.datacarpentry.org/workshops-host/), or run a [Self-Organised workshop](http://www.datacarpentry.org/self-organized-workshops/) this Spring (March-May).

-If you’d like to run a self-organized Data Carpentry workshop, but haven’t taught one yet, here are a few tips to get you started:
+If you’d like to run a Self-Organised Data Carpentry workshop, but haven’t taught one yet, here are a few tips to get you started:
 1. Look at the [lessons](http://www.datacarpentry.org/lessons) and decide which content you’d like to teach.
 2. Recruit co-instructors and helpers.
 3. Find and book a venue.